Home | Food Storage | Can You Freeze green onions?

 The best storage to use when freezing green onions is a Ziploc freezer bag or a tightly sealed freezer-safe container.

 I prefer the bag for this as it is easy to get the air out and then seal the bag.
-Moisture is going to allow for freezer burn this will help keep the moisture out.
+Moisture is going to allow for freezer burn which will help keep the moisture out.

 Tips for freezing and refrigerating green onions